Registration is still open for the 2014 Georgia Organics Conference set for Feb. 21 – 22 on Jekyll Island, Ga.

-This year’s conference, Green Acres – Saving the Plant one Bite at a Time, focuses on agriculture’s impact on the environment and how organic farming restores natural resources.
-The two-day conference, presented annually by Georgia Organics, is one of the largest sustainable agriculture expos in The South.
-More than 1,000 farmers, gardeners, health advocates, backyard gardeners and organic food lovers are expected.
+The two-day conference is one of the largest sustainable agriculture expos in the South.
+This year’s conference, Green Acres – Saving the Planet one Bite at a Time, focuses on agriculture’s impact on the environment and how organic farming restores natural resources.

-Conference workshop and session presenters will also include faculty from Auburn University, Clemson University, Ft.
+Thirty-two educational sessions and 11 in-depth workshops will be presented by experts from UGA Extension, Auburn University, Clemson University, Ft.
 Valley State University, Oxford College – Emory University, University of Florida and Virginia State University.
-Numerous organic farmers will present, as will experts from the Georgia Department of Agriculture and Children’s Healthcare of Atlanta.
+Numerous organic farmers will also present, as will experts from the Georgia Department of Agriculture and Children’s Healthcare of Atlanta.